Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Crown Resource Land Authorizations

-Applicants to crown resource land dispositions may be expected to prepare mitigation plans or outline planned mitigation actions to demonstrate how possible impacts to caribou and caribou habitat resulting from proposed activities may be avoided or minimized.
-Guidance on the application of range plan strategies to crown resource land dispositions is in development for some crown resource land activities in the Boreal Plain (SK2) Caribou Conservation Unit.
+Applicants for Crown Resource Land dispositions for other activities may be expected to prepare mitigation plans or outline planned mitigation actions to demonstrate how possible impacts to caribou and caribou habitat resulting from proposed activities may be avoided or minimized.
+Additional guidance may be developed in the future.

 Habitat Offsets